 + Jurisdictional boundary line establishment, changes, and disputes

-Boundary Review Board (BRB) decisions must be consistent with objectives and factors in RCW 36.93, Growth Management Act, regional and local plans, and policies.
+Boundary Review Board decisions must be consistent with objectives and factors in RCW 36.93, Growth Management Act, regional and local plans, and policies.
 BRB's have proven to be effective in resolving disputes amongst governmental units, special districts, citizens, property owners and developers.

-BRB members are citizens appointed by elected officials - The Washington State Governor, county executives, Special Purpose Districts, and city officials.
+Boundary Review Board members are citizens appointed by elected officials - The Washington State Governor, county executives, Special Purpose Districts, and city officials.

 Fifteen Washington counties (in brown)